Algolia finds $110M from Accel and Salesforce for its search-as-a-service, used by Slack, Twitch and 8K others – TechCrunch

 Algolia had raised $74 million prior to this, with previous investors including Accel, Point Nine Capital, Storm Ventures, Y Combinator, 500 Startups and a number of individuals among others.

-While Algolia is not disclosing its valuation, the prospects for building a big, enterprise focused search business are there.
-And as a point of comparison, consider the enterprise search company Elastic, which went public in 2018 and now has a market cap of some $6.7 billion after being valued at a mere $700 million when it was still private.
-Even its 8,000 customers, however, is just the tip of the iceberg: Algolia cites estimates that there are some 1.8 billion websites and millions of apps on the market today.
+While Algolia is not disclosing its valuation, the prospects for building a big, enterprise-focused search business are there.
+As a point of comparison, consider the enterprise search company Elastic, which went public in 2018 and now has a market cap of some $6.7 billion after being valued at a mere $700 million when it was still private.
+Even with 8,000 customers now at Algolia, this is just the tip of the iceberg: Algolia cites estimates that there are some 1.8 billion websites and millions of apps on the market today.

 Having Salesforce as a strategic backer in this round is notable: the CRM giant currently does not have a native search product in its wide range of cloud-based services for enterprises, instead opting for endorsed integrations with third parties, such as Algolia competitor Coveo.
 The plan will be to further integrate with Salesforce although no products to speak of as of yet.